At the end of the last episode we learned a little about a secret women’s group that Sarah was a part of.

-I heard in an online interview that the stench of burning flesh was unbelievable.
+I heard in an online podcast (I think?) that the stench of burning flesh was unbelievable.
 It took a while too, because there were pauses while Lauren read some ceremonial words or something.

 Sarah had not wanted to go through with it, but Lauren was like, you’re green (senior proctor).
 You have to set an example.
 Sarah felt like she wanted to run, but at the same time she felt like she was being weak.
 This group was supposed to be about being strong.
 A badass.
 Living outside of your comfort zone!
 Overcoming fear!
 Lauren started “EMing” Sarah to help her overcome the panic she was feeling.
 Sarah says she was able to do it by basically disassociating.
 She impressed everyone, because she didn’t even react to the pain.
 That’s how far gone she was mentally.

 Once the ceremony was over, Sarah did feel like a badass.
 It was so scary and so painful that getting to the other side of it felt like an accomplishment.
 There are a shitload of hormones and chemicals released in the body to handle traumatic events, too.
 Otherwise, I don’t think Sarah would have experienced such a 180 degree turn in feelings.
 She literally went home on a high.